LawyerCat42069/BRC-420-69/README.md

 Steps:

-1. Assemble Parent (BRC-420) Collection JSON with all desired metadata.
-Identify satoshis of parent and child inscriptions using a satoshi indexer and include that information in the metadata of each.
+1. Assemble Parent (BRC-420) Collection JSON with all desired metadata and files for the collection.
-2. Next you will need to manually convert your desired visual output into a bitmap, and from there convert it into a base64 string.
-You can do the BMP to base64 conversion using the BMPConvert script for all files in the chosen directory.
+2. Compress the files.
-3. Then, you will need to convert the metadata into a base64 and write it into a JSON.
-You can do this using Metadata_Convert.
+3. Then, you will need to setganogrpahically embed the metadata onto the compressed file.
 4. Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
 5. OrdinalMaker will take a designated JSON containing metadata as base64 alongside the base64 data for the images, and encrypt as a two separate hashes using AES encryption, writing them into a separate table.
 6. The paired AES hashes are your BRC-69 Ordinals.
 Inscribe all of your BRC-69 ordinals as strings using the format found in SampleBRC-69Ordinal.